 Song facts: Savoy Truffle

-John Lennon was absent on this particular recording; something that was commonplace during the recording of the White Album.
-In addition to Harrison, McCartney and Starr, six saxophonists were brought in for the recoding.
+John Lennon was absent on this particular recording; something that was commonplace during the recording of The White Album.
+In addition to Harrison, McCartney and Starr, six saxophonists were brought in for the recording.

 Harrison wrote the song about his friend Eric Clapton, who had a notorious chocolate addiction.
 Clapton famously played lead guitar on George's While My Guitar Gently Weeps.

 "Savoy Truffle is a funny one written whist hanging out with Eric Clapton in the '60s.
 At that time he had a lot of cavities in his teeth and needed dental work.
 He always had a toothache but he ate a lot of chocolates - he couldn't resist them, and once he saw a box he had to eat them all.
 He was over at my house, and I had a box of Good News chocolates on the table and wrote the song from the names inside the lid.
 I got stuck with the two bridges for a while and Derek Taylor wrote some of the words in the middle - You know that what you eat you are". - George Harrison

 - George Harrison – double-tracked vocal, rhythm guitar, lead guitars

 - Paul McCartney – harmony vocal, bass guitar